-These Top Tech Companies Are Hiring First, Training Later | Fast Company
+These Top Tech Companies Are Hiring First, Training Later

-Pinterest, Airbnb, LinkedIn, and others are giving apprentice engineers with nontraditional backgrounds a shot at tech jobs–and paying them to learn.

 Madelyn Tavarez doesn’t have a computer science degree.
-She studied economics in college and interned in finance-related roles before taking a 10-month coding course called Access Code, with the Coalition for Queens.
+She studied economics in college and interned in finance-related roles before taking a 10-month coding course called Access Code, with C4Q.
 Now Tavarez works for Pinterest–as an Android engineer.

 But first, she started as an apprentice Android engineer.

-Note: CORRECTION: A previous version of the story said that LinkedIn hired all 31 apprentices.
-They have not disclosed how many were hired full-time yet.